-In the interest of safety, it is prohibited to feed the bears by hand.
-Too many persons have been painfully clawed doing so.
-Also it is well not to get between the mother and her cubs.
+In the interest of safety, it is prohibited to feed, tease, or molest the bears.
+Many persons have been painfully clawed doing so.
+It is well not to get between the mother and her cubs.

 Others of the larger animals extant in the park, but seldom seen by the casual observer, are the cougar or mountain lion, the wolf, the coyote, and the red fox.